 - Water when the soil becomes dry to the touch.

 The Heliconia Rostrata is also known as hanging lobster claw or the false bird of paradise.
 It is a perennial native to Peru, Columbia, Bolivia, Costa Rica, and Ecuador.
-These beautiful blooms also now grow in Puerto Rico.
+These beautiful tropical blooms also now grow in Puerto Rico.
 This plant has downward-facing flowers which provide nectar to birds.

 - Partial shade or full sun is best.